Deployment Resources for Families

 - You can find your nearest center at MilitaryINSTALLATIONS, or though individual service branches:

 Non-military community organizations are also part of the Family Readiness System.

 Deployment for spouses of Guard and reserve service members

-Is your partner preparing for deployment or transitioning to active duty?
+Is your service member preparing for deployment or transitioning to active duty?
 These support services for National Guard and reserve families can help you every step of the way, from mobilization to reintegration:

 - Command communications: Your command leadership will provide information to you in a variety of ways, including unit website, email, a toll-free number and/or automated multimedia communication systems.

 - Military Family and Support Centers: Active-duty Guard and reserve service members and their immediate family are entitled to use services at any military installation.
 You can find nearby centers at MilitaryINSTALLATIONS, or through individual service branches:

 - These sites and organizations offer more support and services:

 Services for children and deployment